MinistrySafe/api-documentation/source/index.html.md

   No Content Body
 ```

-This endpoint deletes a specific user.
+This endpoint deletes a specific User.

 ### HTTP Request